Slybry2000/Sunchaserjuly27/docs/plan_vertical_slice.md

 Actionable next steps (short term):

-* Sprint 1 — Forecast Data Engine (in progress): a fetch job and snapshot writer were added on branch `sprint-1-data-engine` (`Backend/scripts/fetch_forecasts.py`).
-Next: persist snapshots to a datastore (Firestore or SQLite) or expose via a lightweight API for the frontend to consume.
+* Sprint 1 — Forecast Data Engine (in progress → implemented): a fetch job and snapshot writer were added on branch `sprint-1-data-engine` (`Backend/scripts/fetch_forecasts.py`).
+Snapshot persistence to SQLite was implemented and a public, lightweight API endpoint `GET /forecasts` was added for frontend consumption; the JSON snapshot remains as a fallback.
 * Implement conditional requests (`If-None-Match` → `304`) in `routers/recommend.py` and add tests for invariance and 304 behavior (Phase B completion).
 * Dataset expansion: grow `data/pnw.csv` to ≥100 rows and add `category` column; run `scripts/validate_dataset.py` and add tests for expanded schema.
-* Cache unification & stability: reconcile `utils/cache.py` and `utils/cache_inproc.py` into a single public cache API; fix background refresh deadlock and re-enable the 4 skipped cache tests.
+* Cache unification & stability (in progress): `utils/cache.py` was updated to prefer the in-process implementation when Redis is not configured and to provide a unified `cached` decorator and `get_or_set` abstraction.
+Remaining work: remove legacy Redis paths where not needed, run the 4 previously skipped cache tests, and harden background refresh error handling.
 * Frontend work (parallel): implement typed Dart models, `ApiClient.recommend(...)`, and ETag revalidation UI flow (see Issue #3 for the UI MVP).
+The public `/forecasts` endpoint can be used by the frontend for a lightweight snapshot view.
 * CI & tests: keep flaky cache tests skipped on CI until cache refresh is made deterministic; add a follow-up issue to re-enable them and track progress.

 Short status (delta):

 * ✅ Branch `sprint-1-data-engine` created with a basic fetch script and unit test.
 Test for parsing/score passed locally.
-* ✅ Issues for Sprints 0–2 created and assigned; milestone `MVP` created.

-Next immediate action: persist forecast snapshots (Firestore/SQLite) or add a tiny API endpoint to serve `data/forecast_snapshot.json` for frontend consumption — tell me which persistence option you prefer and I'll implement it.
+* ✅ Snapshot persistence implemented: `Backend/scripts/fetch_forecasts.py` now writes `Backend/data/forecast_snapshot.json` and persists rows into `Backend/data/forecast_snapshot.db` (SQLite).
+* ✅ Public snapshot API added: `GET /forecasts` (returns DB rows or JSON fallback) with ETag and Cache-Control headers.
+* ✅ Dataset expansion performed: `Backend/data/pnw.csv` was expanded to ≥100 rows and validated with `scripts/validate_dataset.py` (backup `pnw.csv.bak` created).
+* ✅ Cache abstraction updated: `utils/cache.py` now prefers the in-process cache when Redis is not configured and exposes a unified `cached` decorator + `get_or_set` shim.

+* ✅ FastAPI lifespan migration complete: removed deprecated `@app.on_event` hooks; shared HTTP client is now initialized/cleaned up via lifespan (no warnings in tests).
+* ✅ Error mapping tests added: `UpstreamError→502`, `LocationNotFound→404`, `TimeoutBudgetExceeded→504` all covered and passing.

+Next immediate action: continue Phase B by hardening cache refresh behavior, re-enabling the skipped cache tests, and adding one targeted frontend-facing test for `/forecasts` ETag/304 behavior; I can implement these next.

 **Audience:** Backend · Mobile · DevOps
 **Owner:** (assign)